It's Open Line Friday, the Rush Limbaugh program on the EIB network.

 You're next on the program.

-Hey, well, that's great day for you.
+Hey, Rush, great day for you.

 Thank you, sir.

-I have a question for you and all of your experience with the Democratic Party uh fractured the way it is, and the Republican Party having a fake Republican semi-Republican on the ticket, and all three of them willing to wreck the U.S. economy for the man-made myth of global warming.
+I have a question for you and all of your experience with the Democratic Party fractured the way it is, and the Republican Party having a fake Republican, semi-Republican on the ticket, and all three of them willing to wreck the U.S. economy for the man-made myth of global warming.

 Who do you see?

-I mean, it seems to me like it's programmed for a third party candidate.
+I mean, it seems to me like it's programmed for a third-party candidate.

-Well, if you're gonna be realistic about this, you've got to pick somebody who wants to run, and Steve Forbes has expressed no interest in running uh as as on a third party.
+Well, if you're going to be realistic about this, you've got to pick somebody who wants to run.

-I'm I'm not a big believer in third parties because I don't think they have a chance.
+I'm not a big believer in third parties because I don't think they have a chance.

-We have a third party, it's called a libertarian party.
+We have a third party.

 I know the nation has a history of them, but there's a reason, you know, markets work.